 Although homework can inform parents about children's current class work and stimulate their learning, we are not a school where homework dominates home and school life; we accept that not every activity will capture children and parents’ imagination and that weekends can sometimes be busy.
 We believe that homework should be enjoyable and manageable for all concerned and that if it becomes a chore or a source of conflict it ceases to be a constructive aspect of teaching and learning.
 In our classes, we do not specify amounts of time that must be spent on a task, preferring individual children and families to set their own routines.

 Our expectation as a school is that homework tasks are short and provide revision for key skills taught previously in the classroom.
-These include one Math and one English task that reflects the year groups expectations.
+These include regular reading practise and times table practice.

-Additional homework projects are optional and restricted to having one themed homework for a term.
+Additional homework projects are optional and restricted to having one themed homework grid for a term that children can choose tasks from.
 These optional, non-core homework projects ensure that our children develop a deeper and wider breadth of understanding across the curriculum and provide an opportunity for your to extend and support your child's learning at home.